Post

 Several other tools support Telegram scheduling:

-- Publer: Strong Telegram integration with visual calendar
+• Publer: Strong Telegram integration with visual calendar view

-Compare features, pricing, and ease of use to find the best fit for your workflow.
+Compare features, pricing, and ease of use against your actual workflow before choosing.

 Method 4: RSS-to-Telegram Automation

-The most hands-off approach: automatically post new content from any RSS feed.
+The most hands-off approach: automatically post new content from any RSS feed directly to your Telegram channel.

 How RSS Automation Works